Graphic Design - BA (Hons)

 Overview

 As designers, we play an important role in society, and we have the ability to make meaningful change to our world.
-You will be encouraged to develop a critical eye through briefs that challenge you to go beyond the surface, providing sustainable and culturally-conscious solutions to real-world issues.
+You will be encouraged to develop a critical eye through briefs that challenge you to go beyond the surface, providing sustainable & culturally conscious solutions to real-world issues

 What's covered in this course?

 During your time with us, you will develop the practical and intellectual skills required to succeed in a dynamic and ever-changing environment.
-Our modules are designed to provide you with exciting and engaging learning experiences which will prepare you for your onward journey.
+Our modules are designed to provide you with exciting and engaging learning experiences which will prepare you for a career in graphic design.
 Our first year of study focuses on creative play and risk-taking, along with building up core skills and an understanding of design principles and areas of practice.
 In your second year, you will get the chance to work on live briefs and to gain real-world industry experience, along with advancing your creative and technical skills to a higher level.
-Our final year is all about developing autonomy within your practice, cultivating a deeper approach to critical thinking and readying yourself to enter the world of creative work.
+Our final year is all about developing autonomy within your practice, cultivating a deeper approach to critical thinking, and readying yourself to enter the creative industries.

 On the course you’ll get the chance to explore a wide range of areas of practice within graphic design, including branding, packaging, motion design, editorial, typography, UX/UI, art direction, and advertising, as well as delving into emerging technologies such as VR/AR and 3D rendering.
 Rather than specialising in just one of these areas of practice, we encourage our students to adopt a multi-disciplinary approach, making them desirable to employers and giving them the adaptability, they need to flourish in their creative futures.
 Collaboration is not only facilitated but actively encouraged on our course, and you’ll have the chance to work with students from other disciplines including illustration, photography, digital marketing and more.